-Biography:Isabelle is an Economist Research Assistant, and PhD candidate at the CEP and the London School of Economics and Political Science.
-She is a member of the Financial Markets Group (FMG) and a Scholar at the Paul Woolley Centre for the Study of Capital Market Dysfunctionality.
-She received her B.Sc. in Economics at the Katholieke Universiteit Leuven, Belgium, and her MSc/MRes at the London School of Economics and Political Science.
+Biography:Isabelle is a Research Economist at the CEP.
+She received her B.Sc. in Economics at the Katholieke Universiteit Leuven, Belgium, and her PhD at the London School of Economics and Political Science.
 Her research is focused on the impact of financial frictions on productivity and growth.
 Prior to joining CEP, Isabelle worked in the Economic Consulting practice of LECG where she worked on a number of projects on regulatory and competition economics for clients in the telecommunications, utilities, and financial sectors.
 She also worked as a Research Analyst at the European Bank for Reconstruction and Development covering Central and Eastern Europe.

 Current Areas of Research: